-I recently came across a Facebook post with a seller trying to sell an unopened Sweet Caporal cigarette pack.Â
+I recently came across a Facebook post with a seller trying to sell an unopened T206 Sweet Caporal cigarette pack.

-The pack looked to be in relatively nice shape and the seller was asking for $1800, which to me seemed somewhat reasonable given that a T206 card might be nestled inside.Â
+The pack looked to be in relatively nice shape, and the seller was asking for $1800, which seemed somewhat reasonable given that a T206 card might be nestled inside.

 Could this unopened pack hold a T206 card?
-Imagine if it had a Honus Wagner, or even a near mint Cobb portrait.
-The possibilities seemed nearly worth the risk at that point.Â
+Imagine if it had an Honus Wagner or even a near-mint Cobb portrait.
+The possibilities seemed nearly worth the risk at that point.

-However after researching old tobacco packs and examining some of the finer details on the pack, it was quite clear that there was zero possibility this pack held any cards from the T206 set.Â
+However, after researching old tobacco packs and examining some of the finer details on the packs, it was quite clear that this pack could not possibly hold any cards from the T206 set.

-In this piece, I’m going to walk readers through the steps one needs to take in order to assess whether an old tobacco pack might contain a card or not. Â
+In this piece, I’ll walk readers through the steps to assess whether an old tobacco pack might contain a card.

-I also speak to noted tobacco pack expert Jon Canfield to discuss the topic in more detail. Â
+I also speak to noted tobacco pack expert Jon Canfield to discuss the topic more.

 History Of T206 Issuance and Pack Details

-Baseball cards were first inserted in packs of Old Judge cigarettes in 1886 and became a way for cigarette companies to get smokers hooked on their products.
-Card issuance inside of tobacco packs was quite common from the late 1800's up until around 1914.
-It was around this time when most tobacco card production was grounded; mostly due to a lack of availability of materials because of America's involvement with World War 1.
+Card issuance inside tobacco packs was quite common from the late 1800s, until around 1914.
+It was around this time that most tobacco card production was grounded, mostly due to a lack of availability of materials because of America’s involvement with World War 1.

-From 1909 to 1911, the American Tobacco Company issued cards inside the packs of their sixteen different tobacco brands.
-Jon Canfield, a T206 pack expert who also manages the Baseball & Tobacco website, says that nearly all of the packs with a card were issued in 10-count "slide and shell" cigarette boxes, similar to the unopened Sweet Caporal pack shown below:
+Jon Canfield, a T206 pack expert who also manages the Baseball & Tobacco website, says that nearly all of the packs with a card were issued in 10-count “slide and shell” cigarette boxes, similar to the unopened Sweet Caporal pack shown below:

-The few exceptions to this are the El Principe De Gales packs which have a clam shell box as shown below:
+The few exceptions to this are the El Principe De Gales packs which have a clamshell box as shown below:

 Polar Bear tobacco pouches which contained T206 cards also are the only issued T206 tobacco packs which don't contain cigarettes, as they contain scrap tobacco.

-Lastly Tolstoi packs are the only packs that contain 20 cigarettes and were also issued in a shell box, shown below:
+Lastly Tolstoi packs are the only packs that contain 20 cigarettes and were also issued in a shell box, as shown below:

 How To Determine If A Tobacco Pack Contains A T206 Card

 As noted, I saw an unopened Sweet Caporal Pack on Facebook that seemed like it could be a gold mine.
 First, I knew that Sweet Caporal was one of the American Tobacco brands that was an issue in the T206 set.
-So slam dunk right?
+So slam dunk, right?

-First, we need to look at the tax stamp on the pack.
-The tax stamp was issued on cigarette packs from 1879 and 1959, and oddly enough features the likeness of DeWitt Clinton, who was never even a President in the United States.
+The tax stamp was issued on cigarette packs between 1879 and 1959 and, oddly enough, features the likeness of DeWitt Clinton, who was never even a President in the United States.

 One quick note, if it says "Class A 20" at the top of the tax stamp, there won't be a T206 inside.
 Case closed.